dlenski/wtf/README.md

 <a name="options"/>Whitespace issues addressed
 ----------------------------------------------

-WTF current fixes, or simply reports, a few common types of whitespace issues.
+WTF currently fixes, or simply reports, a few common types of whitespace issues.
 Most of these issues offer three possible command-line options enabling the user to fix, report, or ignore the issue.